some LANDSCAPES

 Plinius

 This blog explores landscape through the arts: painting, installation, photography, literature, music, film...
 I've also on occasion covered the creation or alteration of landscapes by architects, artists and garden designers.
 For the first year I did several short entries each week; since then I have reduced the frequency and some posts are a bit longer.
 In naming this site 'Some Landscapes' initially I just saw it as a few modest notes and didn't know if I'd keep it up.
 Of course it will always only cover 'some' landscapes, even though I occasionally like to think of it as an expanding cultural gazetteer.
-There is a pretty long index (see above) listing the artists of all kinds that have been mentioned here.
-There are also maps and a chronology of posts.
+There are some maps and a chronology of posts that I did a while back but the best way of exploring is through the search function, labels or just browsing old posts.
 I started writing this blog using the name 'Plinius' (a little tribute to the younger and older Plinys) and am now rather attached to it as a 'nom de blog'.
 Comments are very welcome but are moderated to prevent spam.
-Plinus / Andrew Ray.
+I used to post landscape stuff on Twitter but now use Bluesky: @andrew-ray.bsky.social.

 View my complete profile